dishak14/pes_4bcounter/README.md

 ## INTRODUCTION

 In this repository we have followed the rtl to tapeout flow for a 4 bit up down counter.

+A 4-bit up-down counter is a digital electronic circuit capable of counting and displaying numerical values in a range of 0 to 15, using four binary bits.
+It is a fundamental component in digital electronics and microcontroller applications, often used for tasks such as controlling LED displays, address generation in memory devices, and as a key building block for more complex sequential logic systems.

+This counter can operate in two modes: up-counting and down-counting.
+In the up-counting mode, it increments its value sequentially from 0 to 15, and in the down-counting mode, it decrements from 15 back to 0.
+The direction of counting is determined by a control input.
+The counter features a clock input, which controls the speed of counting and synchronization with other components in the system.

 The code for 4 bit up down counter is written in the Hardware Discriptive Language (Verilog).
 The code has been provided in the files for this repository.
 We have written a testbench file in verilog to test the simulation results for our 4 bit up down counter.

 # SIMULATION RESULTS